Frequently asked questions for Astra

 Yes.
 A snapshot operation on an application by Astra includes snapshot of all the PVs that are bound to the application’s PVCs.

-Can I manage snapshots taken by Astra directly through the Cloud Volumes Service snapshot management interface or object storage?
+Can I manage snapshots taken by Astra directly through my cloud provider?

 No. Snapshots and backups taken by Astra can only be managed with Astra.